 Why do I produce podcasts?

 Since I started this company in 2010, I’ve collaborated with clients on storytelling for many projects, like podcast production orders, book launches that involved getting clients booked on podcasts, and creating podcasts for educators seeking bigger platforms.
 Using storytelling in all those podcast projects brought clients closer to their audiences over time.
-It was good for SEO because telling a story over time makes you more discoverable online.
-You have a bigger online persona.
-A bigger footprint.
+Telling a story over time makes you more discoverable online.
+You have a bigger online persona and a bigger footprint.

 Now it’s more important than ever to tell stories online.